eriksjolund/podman-nginx-socket-activation/examples/example4/README.md

         docker.io/library/nginx
    ```
    (To adjust the file for your system, replace `1000` with the UID found in step 2)
-7. Create the file _/etc/systemd/system/example4.socket_ with the file contents
+7. Create the file _/etc/systemd/system/example4.socket_ with the contents
    ```
    [Unit]
    Description=Example 4 socket